syntruth/Dice-Bag/readme.md

 less, then the die is rolled again.
 Thus, '1d6r3' will only return a result of 4, 5, or 6.

-**\*#** - this denotes a multiplier to the result of the dice roll.
+***#** - this denotes a multiplier to the result of the dice roll.
 Note that this option is applied *after* the dice have been rolled, coming after any exploding or rerolling dice.
-Thus, '3d4 *10' will result in a range of 30 to 120, whild '3d4 r1 *10' will result in a range of 20 to 120.
+Thus, '3d4 *10' will result in a range of 30 to 120, while '3d4 r1 *10' will result in a range of 20 to 120.

 Dice String Limitations